Showing posts with label writing tricks. Show all posts

 ----- Original Message -----

-...How am I supposed to explain how magic has evolved over [1000] years from singing and chanting spells to automatically using magic circles to unleash devastating spells?
+...How am I supposed to explain how magic has evolved over thousands of years from singing and chanting to using magic circles to unleash devastating spells?
 Like how did people discover drawing circles in the air with magic text inscribed in them was better than singing your lungs out?

 -- Concerned Fantasy Writer.

-Making up a full (fictional) History of Magic, or even a partial History of how early (fictional) Magic progressed from using a shamanistic style of magic; rituals and prayer incantations, into condensed mana imprints; spell circles cast on thin air, especially when there's a thousand years of progress between them, is a Big Project.
+Making up a full History of Magic, or even a partial History of how early Magic progressed from using a shamanistic style of magic; rituals and prayer incantations, into condensed mana imprints; spell circles cast on thin air, especially when there's thousands of years of progress between them, is a Big Project.

 What you're trying to do here is similar to coming up with the history of how humanity went from using bows, swords, and horses to conduct warfare, to modern warfare using sub-machine guns, tanks, and helicopters.